microup/explorer_webarchiv/README.md

 # explorer_webarchiv
-Download archived web data from a specified time period on the web.archive.org
+*Download web(text) data from a specified time period on the web.archive.org*

 This project enables you to download locally saved web data from the website: https://web.archive.org, with the option to select the specific period during which the data was archived.

 --------------------------

-When using the downloader, you can specify the following arguments for running it:
+**When using the downloader, you can specify the following arguments for running it:**

 ```bash
 downloader --domain=YOUR_SITE --timestamp=YOUR_DATE --workers=COUNT_WORKERS